SolidOS/solid-panes/README.md

 * GPT-5.4 Model: Generate TypeScript types for the default pane.

 * GPT-5.4 Model: Add a compatibility shim in the form pane for mixed `ui:Group` plus field typing.

+* AI GPT-5.4 Model: After friend is added when mutual checkbox is checked refresh mutual and header sections */